Jaba248/OU-Project/projectlog.md

 -- Create Landing Page Navbar, and Dashboard Navbar
 -- Incorporate User Information into navbar
--- Create a settings page to view user information and change password
+-- Create a settings page to view user information and change password -- Adjust architecture to use email as the username, and register users with first name and last name